dschrempf/mcmc/README.md

     stack exec archery

-For a more involved example, have a look at the [phylogenetic dating project](https://github.com/dschrempf/mcmc-dating).
+For a more involved example, have a look at a [phylogenetic dating project](https://github.com/dschrempf/mcmc-dating).

 # Footnotes